sunsink97/demo-project/resilience-architecture/readme.md

 Feature
 -create lb, lb template etc
 -enable multi az for ec2
--enable multi az for dynamo db
+-enable  global table for dynamo
 -create ami for ec2 made by lb
 -create weekly ec2 server patching based on tagging -create custom pipeline to update ami with latest linux update. maybe create using git pipeline  to run code like i do it on PMI using jenkins. just run the system manager maintenance task